Hawaii governor tells potential tourists not to visit as hospitals and ICUs are "filling up" with COVID patients

 "I encourage everyone to restrict and curtail travel to Hawaii," Ige said during a press conference on Monday.
 "It's not a good time to travel to the islands."

 Ige said that travel should be limited to "essential business activities only."
-Visitors, he said, will not have the "typical" vacation that they would expect, as restaurant capacity has been restricted and rental vehicles are limited to limit the spread of COVID-19.
+Visitors, he said, will not have the "typical" vacation that they would expect, as restaurant capacity has been restricted and rental vehicles are limited.

 Dr. Elizabeth Char, director of the state's health department, said in a statement that the COVID surge is mostly stemming from community spread and people flying to hotspot areas and "bringing COVID back."